 Becker would later be appointed director of Parole and Community Services.

 In 1977, there were eight female correctional officers working at Folsom State Prison.
 They spoke to the Associated Press about their experiences in stories published Jan.
 20 of that year.

 “Maria Tingey says the inmates at … Folsom Prison sometimes yell angrily at her, but they always feel sorry and apologize later,” the AP reported.
 “They’re just not suited to taking orders from women, said Joyce Zink, another of the eight women (officers) at the all-male, 1,800-inmate prison.
 (Correctional Officer) Janet Matsuda says she likes her work, but she cautions other women about entering the field.”

 “They should get good counseling,” Matsuda said.
 “You should really think about whether you have the ability to do it. … Women have to prove themselves more … to their supervisors, their fellow officers and the inmates.
 It isn’t fair but it’s fact.”

 Tingey, a mother of three and a former prison office worker, was blunt about women coming into the male-dominated workforce of the prison.
 She had also previously worked as an officer at California Institution for Men.

 “A woman should consider whether she can do more good than harm in this work.
 The convict will try their best, as they do with every officer, to make you uncomfortable.
-They have a new trick every day,” Tingey told the AP.
+They have a new trick every day,” Tingey said.

 “I don’t like being restricted in my job because I’m a woman,” she said.
 “The point is that if a task is being done in a professional manner, what does it matter if the person doing it is male or female?”